-Mapping involved clarification of property boundaries for reference on the State Heritage inventory sheets for each item.
+Mapping involved clarification of property boundaries for reference on the Heritage Inventory Sheets for each item.

 Full GIS layers (Shape files) have been provided electronically to Council for all mapping associated with the properties recommended for listing.
-GIS files are referred to at Appendix C.

 1.4.3 Key Reference Material